 - Keep your tires inflated to the recommended pressures.
 See Checking the pressure of the tires later in this chapter. - Stay within the recommended load limits.
-See Driving with a heavy load in the Index. - Make sure the weight of your load is evenly distributed. - Drive at safe speeds.
+See Driving with a heavy load in the Index. - Make sure the weight of your load is evenly distributed. - Adjust tire pressure to recommended specifications found on the Safety Compliance Certification Label.